p16

 Controls

-Tonsil appears to be a recommendable positive and negative tissue control.
-Scattered reticulated crypt epithelial cells must show a moderate to strong nuclear and cytoplasmic staining reaction.
-Dispersed germinal centre macrophages/dendritic cells must show an at least weak but distinct nuclear and cytoplasmic staining reaction.
+Tonsil is a recommended choice for both positive and negative tissue control.
+Scattered reticulated crypt epithelial cells are expected to show moderate to strong nuclear and cytoplasmic staining reaction.
+Dispersed germinal center macrophages and dendritic cells should exhibit a weak but distinct nuclear and cytoplasmic staining reaction.
+Conversely, no staining reaction should be observed in most lymphocytes or in normal superficial squamous epithelial cells.